MicrosoftDocs/learn/learn-pr/wwl-sci/describe-basic-security-capabilities-azure/includes/6-describe-what-web-application-firewall.md

-So far, we’ve looked at the traditional security concerns regarding the protection of your assets, resources, and data from external attack by using firewalls and network security groups.
-But there is another threat surface that is now being exploited by hackers: web applications.
+So far, we’ve looked at the traditional security concerns for the protection of your assets, resources, and data from external attack by using firewalls and network security groups.
+But there's another threat surface now being exploited by hackers: web applications.

 Web applications are increasingly targeted by malicious attacks that exploit commonly known vulnerabilities, like SQL injection and cross-site scripting.
 Preventing such attacks in application code is challenging.
 It can require rigorous maintenance, patching, and monitoring.